Nick Schmaltz: Arizona Coyotes (2018–2024)

+Utah Mammoth (2024–present)

+Shortly after the end of the 2023–24 season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Mammoth; as a result, Schmaltz became a member of the Utah team.

 International play

 Schmaltz first represented the United States internationally at the 2013 Ivan Hlinka Memorial Tournament in the Czech Republic and Slovakia.
 There, he led all United States scorers with five goals and nine points, while his team took the silver medal after they were shut out 4–0 by the Canadian under-18 team.
 Later that year, Schmaltz was part of the gold medal-winning United States team at the 2013 World Junior A Challenge in Yarmouth, Nova Scotia.
 His assist on Kyle Connor's game-winning goal in their 4–1 championship victory over Russia was his 12th point of the tournament, breaking Kyle Turris and Mike Connolly's record for the most in the Challenge, while he tied Ian Brady's record eight assists.
 At the end of the tournament, Schmaltz was named the World Junior A Challenge MVP and was part of the Tournament All-Star Team.

 During his freshman year at North Dakota, Schmaltz was selected to play for the United States junior team in the 2015 World Junior Ice Hockey Championships.
 His first goal and assist of the tournament came during the United States team's 10–1 rout of Switzerland during the preliminary rounds, but the team fell short of a medal, finishing the tournament in fifth place.
 He played with the US junior team again for the 2016 World Junior Ice Hockey Championships, this time recording eight points in seven games and winning a bronze medal as Team USA defeated Sweden 8–3 in the third-place match.

 Following his first season of professional hockey, Schmaltz and teammate Trevor van Riemsdyk represented the United States senior team at the 2017 IIHF World Championship.
 He recorded three assists in the tournament for the United States, who failed to medal after they were shut out 2–0 by Finland in the semifinal round.